ronflima/environment/README.md

 HOME dir.
 So, you can undo the installation only by removing the links the installer created and putting back your files.

+This installation procedure was designed to be used with Bourne Again shell in Linux boxes.
+Don't use it in Darwin based boxes, like MacOS.

 > **Notice**
 >
 > This will try to download every single tool I use.
 Some of those tools are